davenquinn/xenoliths/paper/text/chapters/06-modeling.md

-The geotherm of the forearc wedge during subduction is calculated using the @Royden1993a analytical solution for the steady-state thermal structure of continuously-subducting systems.  <!-- At this rate it takes 5 Myr after subduction to reach the final position!
-This is pretty significant, it seems..., maybe should be incorporated!
-Also, depth of subduction interface may be greater, especially in Monterey-plate (i.e. probably not flat-slab case). --> Shear heating on the subduction thrust is taken to be 15 mW/m^2.
-Rates of surface erosion in the forearc and subduction accretion are taken to be 0. <!-- Accretion rates of 0.2-3.6 km/Myr favored by Kidder,2013 based on Sierra de Pelona schist. -->
+The geotherm of the forearc wedge during subduction is calculated using the @Royden1993a analytical solution for the steady-state thermal structure of continuously-subducting systems.
+Shear heating on the subduction thrust is ignored, as recent studies suggest that it is not an important factor [@Kidder2013].
+Forearc rock uplift and erosion, as well as accretion and erosion on the subduction megathrust are ignored.
+In reality, megathrust accretion rates of 0.2-3.6 km/Myr are favored by @Kidder2013 based on the Pelona schist, and some rock uplift is evident for the Coast Ranges.

 The coastal California accretionary crust is represented homogenously as a material with a thermal conductivity of 2.71 W/m/K, specific heat capacity of